solana-labs/governance-docs/docs/DAO-Management/createing-DAOs/NFT-Community-DAO.md

 **`Council`** - Setup a DAO with the council.

 :::tip
-It's recommended to setup the council as a Multisig for the initial DAO members.
+It's recommended to always setup the council as a Multisig for the initial DAO members.
-The members would be able to moderate the DAO governance process at its inception and prevent any irreversible actions like setting impossible quorums or defending the DAO from governance attacks.
+The members would be able to moderate the DAO governance process at its inception and prevent irreversible actions like setting impossible quorums or defending the DAO from governance attacks.
 After successful decentralization the council can be removed thorough a proposal.
 :::